anushanga2/hospital-charges/README.md

 # Introduction
 The following report analyzes a dataset of hospital charges in the USA, encompassing records of over 150,000 treatments across various providers addressing specific ailments.
 The dataset features details on 100 ailments, includes a list of 3000+ healthcare providers, and incorporates data from all 50 states and around 2000 cities across the USA.
 In the given dataset DRG definition represents the Diagnosis related group which is a classification system used in healthcare to group patients with respect to diagnoses and treatments for medical billing.
 Provider ID is a unique identifier for each healthcare facility to distinguish one healthcare entity from another.
 Provider name represents the name of the healthcare facility.
 In the given data total discharges represent the number of patients who were discharged within a particular time frame.
 Average covered charges show the average costs that healthcare providers charge for services related to a particular DRG.
 Average total payments represent the amount that a healthcare provider received in response to a particular service.
 The charges attribute includes the cost or charges associated with medical services provided specific to a case.
-Average medicare payments represent the average payment made by the medicare program for medical services provided under specified DRG.
 # Demographic Analysis
 ## Distribution of healthcare provider by state